pauly/lightwaverf/README.md

     lightwaverf summarise && lightwaverf web > /var/www/lightwaverf.html

-That presumes you already have a web server running and the document root is /var/www
+That presumes you already have a web server running and the document root is /var/www Here is some sample output: http://pauly.github.io/lightwaverf/

+Set up the crontab to rebuild the web page regularly

+    # crontab -e
+    # rebuild the website every hour, on the hour
+    0 * * * * /usr/local/bin/lightwaverf web 5 > /var/www/lightwaverf.html

 Todo: make that web page configurable.
+Any suggestions?
 If you don't have the energy monitor there is not much on that web page for you right now.

 # Usage